daveroberts0321/personalsite/README.md

-# personalsite
+# personalsite for David K Roberts
-A personal and portfolio site
+A personal and portfolio site for use to showcase work and background